rrrutledge/talks/2019/OSCON/the-inner-source-learning-path/proposal.md

 # Who is this presentation for?

-Open source evangelists within a company
+Open and inner source evangelists within a company

 # Audience level